Exhibit 99.1

 When we first began this program, we estimated the associated benefits at roughly $500 million per year before tax.
 As we continued to develop this leading edge technology, we have identified additional opportunities.

 We now estimate the associated benefits to be $1 billion per year before tax, double our original estimate.
-And as you can see, we’re already capturing $750 million per year or 75 percent of the identified prize.
+And as you can see, were already capturing $750 million per year or 75 percent of the identified prize.

 As part of this program, we have developed molecular fingerprinting technology.
 It enables better understanding of the key characteristics of crude beyond just the physical, which are well understood, right down to the chemical, molecular makeup.